northridge-dev/ai-intro/syllabus_spring.md

    - evaluating the model

 5. swap out our language model for more powerful models; using APIs
-6. adding notebook sources; start with text
+6. adding notebook sources; start with plain text
 7. producing summaries of notebook sources
 8. storing generated artifacts
 9. asking questions of notebook sources; searching sources